 According to Louisiana Revised Statutes section 32-398, drivers in the state must report any vehicle accident that:

 The driver must report the accident to the local police department if the accident occurred within an incorporated city or town.
 If the accident occurred outside an incorporated city or town, the driver must report the accident to the nearest sheriff's office or state police station.
-In either case, the driver must make the report "immediately, by the quickest means of communication."
+In either case, the driver must make the report immediately.

 In almost every Louisiana car accident scenario, insurance coverage is sure to play a key role, so it's important to understand the state's liability auto insurance requirements and other coverage rules that could affect your car accident claim.
 Get the details on Louisiana's car insurance rules.